 Packaging and delivery

 To ensure perfect quality when our products reach the customer, u‑blox delivers chips and modules packed on reels, which are, in turn, packed into dry‑sealed ESD (electrostatic sensitive device) and moisture‑shielding bags with detailed care instructions about moisture sensitivity levels and maximum factory floor times.
 Sample deliveries are put on trays and likewise packaged in ESD and moisture‑shielding bags.
+For more information, see the u‑blox package information guide.

 For Europe, the Middle East, Africa and Asia Pacific regions, module samples are shipped from our headquarters in Switzerland or assembly center in Austria.
 Chipsets are sent from the Philippines.
 For the Americas, all shipments, regardless of quantity, are sent from our US headquarters in Reston, Virginia, USA.